Jawad-haider-UCA/Targeted-Heart-Rates/README.md

 ## Instructions;
 12.9 (Target-Heart-Rate Calculator App) While exercising, you can use a heart-rate monitor to see that your heart rate stays within a safe range suggested by your trainers and doctors.
-According to the American Heart Association (AHA), the formula for calculating your maximum heart rate in beats per minute is 220 minus your age in years (http://bit.ly/AHATargetHeartRates).Your target heart rate is a range that is 50–85% of your maximum heart rate.
+According to the American Heart Association (AHA), the formula for calculating your maximum heart rate in beats per minute is 220 minus your age in years find details [here](http://bit.ly/AHATargetHeartRates).Your target heart rate is a range that is 50–85% of your maximum heart rate.

 ## Software Requirements:
 1. Scene Builder installation